funilrys/PyFunceble/docs/configuration/outputs.rst

     **Default value:** :code:`Analytic/`

-    **Description:** Set the default directory where we are going to put everything related to the http analytic.
+    **Description:** Set the default directory where we are going to put everything related to the HTTP analytic.

 :code:`outputs[analytic][directories][potentially_down]`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^